thephpleague/period/README.md

 #### Period::overlaps(Period $period)

-Tells whether two `Period` object overlaps each other or not.
+Tells whether two `Period` objects overlap each other or not.

 ```php
 use Bakame\Period;